YasuhiroABE/crawler4j-japanese-contents/README.md

 $ mvn exec:java
 ```

-If you have a GNU make command, you
+If you have GNU Make installed, you can run the same tasks as follows:

 ```
 $ make compile